brickbots/aball/README.md

 Why not a mouse?
 Well, space... trackballs take up less space.
 Which got me thinking, what is the minimum footprint for a usable trackball?
-I managed to get it down to 60x80mm... you could go even smaller, but I wanted some sort of case on it and this particular size sits nicely next to my daily driver, the [Kyria] (https://blog.splitkb.com/blog/introducing-the-kyria).
+I managed to get it down to 60x80mm... you could go even smaller, but I wanted some sort of case on it and this particular size sits nicely next to my daily driver, the [Kyria](https://blog.splitkb.com/blog/introducing-the-kyria).

 IMAGE HERE OF SETUP